 - The bank account maintenance certificate and the visiting card of bank manager

 I just noted the above requirements with me and the next day I arranged these all within a few hours, after that I went to a near by travel agency who has been arranging visas for me, and I gave them all these details, they took only Rs5000 charges which included the visa fee (Rs4000) which they had to pay the Malaysian consulate.
 Visa was issued within 5 working days after I submitted my passport, and I got visa stamped on my passport.
 If you want to go to the consulate or embassy yourself then below is the link of Malaysia consulate in Karachi:

-The ticket you have to confirm before your travel, because this is necessary to attach with the documents for visa approval, and I also did this by buying my return ticket from the Sri Lankan Airline, which is a very good airline in South Asia, and its tickets are cheap (Especially the round ticket).
+The ticket you have to confirm before your travel, because this is necessary to attach with the documents for visa approval, and I also did this by buying my return ticket from Sri Lankan Airline, which is a very good airline in South Asia, and offers good fares (Especially for return tickets).
 The return ticket costed me around Rs40,000 ($400).
-After getting the ticket and visa, in a cloudy morning I arrived at Kuala Lumpur international airport.
+After getting the ticket and visa, in a cloudy morning, I arrived at Kuala Lumpur international airport.

 After Arrival at Kuala Lumpur Airport (Tips)

 Now you have reached at Kuala Lumpur airport and you don’t know where to go, the simple tip is to keep calm and relax.
 Kauala Lumpur airport is one of the biggest airports in the Asia, it’s beautiful too!.
 Just go to the immigration counter (as everyone first go there), after stamping your passport, just come out from the terminal, in the Lobby area of the airport, You’ll find restaurants, currency exchange shops and SIM card counters.